BrianGuo/Assignment4/README5.md

     Before this: Test Interpreter using random testing of critters in this way.
                 Test that outcome returned is correct.
-                Test boundaries of outcome -> Each action, also make sure that actions with no expressions really have no expression.
+                Test boundaries of outcome -> Test each action, also make sure that actions with no expressions really have no expression.
-                Test eval by running on critter conditions and rules and making sure right boolean, expression is returned.
+                Test eval by running on critter conditions and rules and making sure right boolean or integer is returned.

+    Testing In general:
+            For the most part, we'd like to use a mix of blackbox and random testing.
+Blackbox testing will be implemented on each of the following sections of our assignment: The interpreter and its methods, the world and its methods, the simulator and time step advance, the console and its methods, and finally, the critter and its methods.
+This involves making sure everything evaluates properly as well as testing boundary cases such as a critter with one rule, a world with one square, an interpreter sent a null critter, etc.
+            Testing the interpreter using a blackbox testing method involves generating the critters ourselves, so I intend to manufacture a bunch of critters with odd but valid attributes and rules, and to run the interpreter on this set.
+            Testing the world involves making sure the get(index x, index y) method works, as well as the movement of critters, the deletion of critters, and the deletion of food.
+This is primarily focused on making sure that the ascii representation works, which should be fairly straightforward.
+After that, we can print the ascii representation of the world at every time step.
+We are also making sure that it evaluates outcomes and moves critters accordingly in the correct way.
+            Testing the simlulator and the console involve going through some sort of random testing by generating random critters through a random set of mutations from a starting rule set.
+Of course, boundaries will be tested by inputting strange worlds or strange critters into the world.
+The funcitonality of these two mostly relies on making sure they can generate all the objects correctly and run time steps correctly, so random testing is very effective here; as we continue to perform more test cases, we continue to improve functionality.